Skip to Content, Navigation, or Footer.

 The responsibilities of the role include managing property and geographic boundaries, reviewing previously plotted ones and managing much more.
 It’s hard to overstate the amount of work that goes into replotting just one boundary.

 Enright-Randolph views his job as one of public service, which is why he’s happy it’s an elected position.
 It would be hard to be appointed, he said, and be accountable to an appointment rather than the public.
-He’s also the only elected official on the planning commission and the stormwater management and drainage boards, which he said gives some amount of public influence on decision-making.
+He’s also the only official elected to the planning commission, along with positions on the storm water management and drainage boards.

 He said the best part of his job is the moments where he’s able to help people.
 He keeps a handwritten thank you note on his desk.
 Post-it notes of affirmation hang off his monitor.
 He runs to meditate and hold himself accountable.